Kant, Hume, modern philosophy.

 Professor Kinnaman received his B.A from Carleton College and his Ph.D. from the University of Wisconsin.
+His graduate education also included one year each at the universities of Bonn and Konstanz in Germany, the latter as a Fulbright Fellow.
 His research interests include early modern philosophy, especially Kant and British Empiricism, and issues related to normativity.

 “The Task of the Critique of Judgment: Why Kant Needs a Transcendental Deduction of the Principle of the Purposiveness of Nature,” American Catholic Philosophical Quarterly LXXV, No. 2 (Spring 2001), 243 - 269.

 “Problems in Kant’s Vindication of Pure Reason,” Journal of the History of Philosophy XXXIX, No. 4 (October 2001), 559 - 580.

 “Symbolism and Cognition in General in Kant’s ‘Critique of Judgment’,” Archiv für Geschichte der Philosophie 82, No. 3 (2000), 266 - 96.

 PHIL682: Philosophical Figures: Kant

 BA Philosophy, Carleton College, Northfield, MN, 1985.
 PhD Philosophy, University of Wisconsin-Madison, Madison, WI, 1995.